tcvieira/IA368-DD-012023/assingments/07-Sparse-Vectors-SPLADE/article-slides.md

 4. demonstrate a trade-off on sparsity regularization for performance and efficiency improvement (log saturation + ReLU lead to not importante terms to 0)
    1. Simply speaking, this regularization will penalize words that are often predicted but which are not really useful for retrieving relevant documents.
 5. on SPLADE v2
-   1. improvement on the pooling mechanism of the MLM ?
+   1. max pooling mechanism on weigths provided susbstancial improvement over the SPLADE baseline
-   2. model destillation to improve performance and efficiency contribuited to get SOTA on MSMARCO passage classification task
+   2. model distillation to improve performance and efficiency contribuited to get SOTA on MSMARCO passage classification task

 ---